magentabusiness/magentabusiness.github.io/docs/samples/exxn/exxn.md

 <br>
   <img src="/images/samples/exxn/conn1.png" alt="conn1">

-Activate the Cloud control and configure all the parameters to connect the device to the specific ThingsBoard platform via MQTT:
+Activate the Cloud control and configure all the parameters to connect the device to the specific IoT Hub platform via MQTT:

 <img src="/images/samples/exxn/conn2.png" alt="conn2">

 Configuration parameters:
-- **Cloud Platform**: Select ThingsBoard.
+- **Cloud Platform**: Select IoT Hub.
 - **MQTT broker URL**: URL to de Broker of the server we want to integrate to.
 - **MQTT broker port**: Number of the port used by the server.
 - **TLS**: Select true if the server use the Transport Layer Security protocol.
 - **Connection Type**: Select 'Access Token' option.
-We will use an Access token previously created in ThingsBoard.
+We will use an Access token previously created in IoT Hub.
-- **Access Token**: Indicate the Access token previously copyed in ThingsBoard.
+- **Access Token**: Indicate the Access token previously copyed in IoT Hub.

 {% capture domain_owner_note %}
 **Note**